 Thinking about your next adventure to Malacca?
-Here are five travel options for you based on your travelling needs!
+Here are five travel options for you based on your travel needs!

 Malacca has always been known as a great road trip destination.
 But did you know that there are multiple ways to get there?
 Whether you’re just looking for the fastest way, a multi-city adventure, or just looking for the most scenic route, we’ve got you covered with the top travel options to get from Singapore to Malacca, and what you’ll need to get there!